Skip to main content

 Organizational Design

-Fix systemic silos by aligning departmental goals.
-Instead of optimizing one team at the expense of others, design workflows that account for how information and resources flow across the entire company.
+Eliminate silos by aligning department goals.
+Rather than optimizing a single team at the expense of others, design collaborative workflows that account for how resources flow across the entire organization.

 Environmental Policy

-Address climate change by analyzing the interplay between energy production, economic growth, and biodiversity.
-Use systems models to predict how a carbon tax might affect different sectors over decades.
+Address climate change by analyzing interactions between energy production, economic growth, and biodiversity.
+Use systems models to predict how carbon taxes will affect different industries over decades.

 Public Health

-Combat epidemics by looking beyond medical treatment to include social factors like housing, education, and food security.
-Success requires treating the social system, not just the biological pathogen.
+When responding to epidemics, consider social factors such as housing, education, and food security in addition to medical treatment.
+Success requires governing the whole social system, not just targeting the biological pathogen.

 Personal Habit Formation

-Design your environment to support new behaviors.
-If you want to read more, don’t just “try harder”—change the system by placing books where you usually sit and removing the TV remote from sight.
+Change your environment to support new behaviors.
+If you want to read more books, do not just “try harder”—change the system: keep books where you usually sit and put the TV remote away.

 Case Study

 In 1995, biologists reintroduced gray wolves to Yellowstone National Park after a 70-year absence.
-The goal was to control the exploding elk population, but the result was a classic example of a “trophic cascade”—a systemic chain reaction that transformed the entire geography.
-The wolves didn’t just eat the elk; they changed the elks’ behavior.
-The elk began avoiding certain areas of the park, such as valleys and gorges where they could be easily trapped.
-In those areas, vegetation began to regenerate.
-Trees like aspen and willow grew five times their height in just a few years.
-This new forest provided habitat for songbirds and beavers.
-The beavers, in turn, built dams, which created ponds that supported fish, amphibians, and reptiles.
-Most surprisingly, the wolves even changed the physical behavior of the rivers.
-The regenerating forests stabilized the riverbanks, causing them to collapse less often and creating more fixed courses with fewer meanders.
-A single intervention (reintroducing one predator) rippled through the entire biological and physical system, proving that in a complex ecosystem, you can never do “just one thing.”
+The initial goal was to control the exploding elk population, but the result became a classic case of “trophic cascade”—a chain reaction that transformed the entire physical landscape.
+The wolves did not just prey on elk; they changed elk behavior.
+Elk began avoiding certain areas of the park, such as valleys and canyons where they could be trapped.
+In these places, vegetation regenerated.
+Aspen and willow trees grew to five times their previous height within a few years.
+The new forest provided habitat for songbirds and beavers.
+Beavers in turn built dams, creating ponds that supported fish, amphibians, and reptiles.
+Most surprisingly, the wolves even changed the physical behavior of rivers.
+Regenerated forests stabilized riverbanks, reducing bank collapse and causing stream channels to become more fixed with fewer meandering curves.
+A single intervention—reintroducing one predator—rippled through the entire biological and physical system, demonstrating that in complex ecosystems, you can never do just “one thing.”

 Common Misconceptions

-Thoroughness often implies looking at every detail.
-Systems thinking is about looking at the relationships between details.
-You can know everything about a car’s spark plug and still not understand how a car drives.
+Being thorough typically means focusing on every detail.
+Systems thinking focuses on the relationships between details.
+You could know everything about a car’s spark plugs and still not understand how a car drives.

-No. The goal is to identify the “leverage points”—the specific places in a system where a small change can produce a large, lasting improvement.
-You don’t need to model every leaf to understand the health of a tree.
+No. The goal is to identify “leverage points”—specific places in a system where small changes can produce large, lasting improvements.
+You do not need to model every leaf to understand the health of a tree.

-Systematic thinking is about being orderly, methodical, and following a step-by-step process.
-Systems thinking is about being holistic and recognizing non-linear interactions.
+Systematic thinking means following steps in an orderly, disciplined way.
+Systems thinking is about holism and identifying nonlinear interactions.
 A checklist is systematic; an ecosystem map is systemic.

 One-Line Takeaway

-Don’t just fix the symptoms; find the leverage points in the structure that created the problem in the first place.
+Do not just fix symptoms; find the leverage points in the underlying structure that are generating the problem.